gruelbox/orko/README.md

 # oco

+How to start the application locally:
+---

+1. Install the Java JDK (`sudo apt-get install default-jdk`)
+1. Install Maven (`sudo apt-get install maven`)
+1. Run `mvn clean package` to build the application
+1. Generate a new 2FA secret using `java -cp target/oco-0.0.1-SNAPSHOT.jar com.grahamcrockford.oco.cli.GenerateSecretKey`
+1. Copy `example-config.yml` as `my-config.xml` and replace the wildcards with the appropriate settings.
+1. Remove the entire telegram section if you don't have a telegram bot set up, otherwise follow steps 5-9 above to get the auth token and ID.
+1. Start application with `java -jar target/oco-0.0.1-SNAPSHOT.jar server my-config.yml`

+I've cobbled together a 2FA setup whereby there's a single permitted address, held in memory.
+I'll make it persistent soon since it's a bit of a PITA otherwise.
+The way it works is:

+1. Call `/auth?token=YourGoogleAuthenticatorCode` to authorise your originating IP
+2. Then call any other of the entry points using basic authentication and the configured username/password.

+Every call changes the single permitted IP.

 How to deploy to Heroku
 ---

+Once you've got it working locally, you probably want to deploy it somewhere it's not going to fall over.
+I like Heroku.
+The Hobby account is cheap at $7/pm if running constantly, SSL is provided out of the box and continuous deployment is sexy as fuck.

 1. Create a Heroku account
 1. Using the approach detailed in the getting started guide for Java at https://devcenter.heroku.com/articles/getting-started-with-java#set-up, add the application.